maxitect/blog/public/posts/the-spec-trap-can-amazons-kiro-replace-thoughtful-ai-development.md

 But for projects you plan to maintain long-term, or codebases that matter to your business, I'd recommend caution.
 The generated specifications look comprehensive, but they lack the human discussion and iterative refinement that create truly robust architectures.

 This is where our workflow remains more effective.
 The deliberate emphasis on human-in-the-loop coordination, standards documents, and collaborative specification development produces better outcomes for complex projects, even if it takes longer initially.

-## The Claude Code comparison

-Having extensively used various AI development tools with multi-agent workflows running under the hood, [Claude Code](https://www.anthropic.com/claude-code) continues to outperform alternatives for me, including KIRO.
-Although both use the same underlying Anthropic models (CLaude Sonnet), the key differences are transparency, customisation and quality.
-You can observe and influence the reasoning process rather than accepting black-box specifications.
-The custom slash commands and hooks enable comprehensive workflow automation.
-But crucially, a more sophisticated multi-agent reasoning and planning process leads to higher quality outputs.

-When Claude Code generates implementation plans, you see the decision-making process and it is presented concisely.
-When KIRO generates specifications, you see polished outputs without understanding the underlying assumptions.
-This transparency enables course correction before problems compound.

 ## Practical recommendations